 On my first visit to New Zealand in 2016, I visited wineries on Waiheke Island (just across the water from Auckland).
 I cozied up to the bar at the first cellar door (i.e., winery tasting room) to consider the Pinot Noir options (I don’t drink a lot of Sauv Blanc).
 Instead of Pinot Noir, however, I uncovered Syrah, Merlot, Cabernet Sauvignon, Malbec, and Cabernet Franc.
 My perspective on NZD wine was simplistic (you know the saying about a little knowledge being dangerous?).
 While New Zealand is largely a cool climate wine country, Waiheke is not.
 There’s enough sun and heat here to grow and ripen much more than just Sauv Blanc and the Pinot family (Blanc, Gris, Noir).
 In fact, Pinot Noir would wither in this heat.
 In addition to the Auckland area, warm climate varietals are also grown in the Hawke’s Bay region of New Zealand.

 Similar to the association between cool-climate wines and New Zealand, Australian wine is best known for warm-climate Shiraz (the term Aussies use for Syrah).
 These are generally powerful, fruit-forward, high-alcohol wines, and the international brands mass marketed around the world are well-known.
 But thinking that this is all there is to Australian wine would be like thinking California is nothing but Cabernet Sauvignon and heavily oaked Chardonnay (the massive amounts of CA Pinot Noir, Zinfandel, and lightly oaked Chardonnay alone prove otherwise).
-The large international brands receive so much attention that artisan wines are overshadowed as well (there are around 2,500 wineries in Australia–most of which are quite small).
+The large international brands receive so much attention that artisan wines are overshadowed as well (there are around 2,500 wineries in Australia–most of which are quite small), but Australia is an enormous land mass with a variety of climates so it’s reasonable to expect a bit more than might be apparent from an ocean away.
 Two of the best places to experience the cool-climate, delicate wines of Australia made by modest-scale producers are just a short drive from Melbourne (a wonderful destination in its own right)–the Yarra Valley and the Mornington Peninsula.

 It’s easy to find delicate, expressive Chardonnay, delicious Pinot Noir, and sparkling wine well worth the trip to the Yarra Valley.
 I especially appreciated the fine wines from Coldstream Hills (founded by wine expert James Halliday) and Yarra Yering.
 The sparkling wines from Coldstream are world-class and the Pinot Noir from Yarra Yering is absolutely exquisite.